-EasyJet are already pretty cheap, so its no surprise that there’s no ongoing student discount.
-However, the airline are famed for their flash sales that reduce flight fees down to just a few pence – plus taxation and baggage fees, of course.
+EasyJet is already pretty cheap, so it’s no surprise that there’s no ongoing student discount.
+However, the airline is famed for its flash sales that reduce flight fees down to just a few pence – plus taxation and baggage fees, of course.
 Student Discount Squirrel often can give you advance notice of these sales events, so check back here for the inside track on when and where you can expect to find cheaper routes, and sometimes, where to!
-There’s not many adventures bigger than picking a city name you like the sound of and going… who knows where you might end up?
+There are not many adventures bigger than picking a city name you like the sound of and going… who knows where you might end up?

 Not found what you are looking for, check out these similar retailers: